annex4-inc/slack-control4-issues/README.md

 ## Format
 Please include the following information when submitting an issue:
-- Description of Issue:
+- Description of Issue
-- Steps to Reproduce:
+- Steps to Reproduce
-- Actual Result:
+- Actual Result
-- Expected Result:
+- Expected Result